SHADOW: Seamless Handoff And Zero-Downtime Orchestrated Workload Migration for Stateful Microservices: Introduction

-The increasing adoption of microservice architectures in cloud-native and cloud/edge environments has introduced new challenges around service mobility.
+The increasing adoption of microservice architectures in cloud-native and compute continuum environments \cite{11410125} has introduced new challenges around service mobility.
 While stateless services can be rescheduled across cluster nodes, stateful microservices that maintain in-memory state for performance-critical operations require careful state management during migration.
 Traditional migration techniques, originally developed for virtual machines, treat service state as an opaque memory block and rely on pre-copy or post-copy mechanisms that introduce additional complexity and network overhead~\cite{ma2019live, guitart2024postcopy}.

 The Message-based Stateful Microservice Migration (MS2M) framework~\cite{dinhtuan2022ms2m} addresses this challenge by using the application's own messaging infrastructure to reconstruct state on the target node.
-Rather than copying raw memory, MS2M checkpoints the running container, restores it on a target node, and replays buffered messages to synchronize state, reducing downtime to the brief checkpoint creation phase.
-A subsequent extension~\cite{dinhtuan2025k8s} integrated MS2M into Kubernetes using Forensic Container Checkpointing (FCC)~\cite{k8sfcc}, introduced a threshold-based cutoff mechanism for bounded replay times, and adapted the procedure for StatefulSet workloads using a Sequential (stop-then-recreate) strategy.
+Rather than copying raw memory, MS2M checkpoints the running container, restores it on a target node, and replays buffered messages to synchronize state, reducing downtime to the checkpoint phase.
+A subsequent extension~\cite{dinhtuan2025k8s} integrated MS2M into Kubernetes using Forensic Container Checkpointing (FCC)~\cite{k8sfcc}, introduced a threshold-based cutoff mechanism for bounded replay times, and adapted the procedure for StatefulSet workloads using a Sequential (stop-then-restore) strategy.

 However, the Kubernetes integration in~\cite{dinhtuan2025k8s} exhibited two performance bottlenecks.
 First, the restore phase for StatefulSet pods required a median of 38.5 seconds due to Kubernetes' identity constraints, which prohibit two pods with the same StatefulSet-managed hostname from running simultaneously.
-This forced a sequential stop-recreate cycle, during which the service was completely unavailable.
-Second, the checkpoint transfer phase consumed a median of 5.4 seconds for a 27\,MB checkpoint, as the process involved building an OCI-compliant container image, pushing it to a container registry, and pulling it on the target node.
-Additionally, the migration was orchestrated by an an out-of-band agent (\texttt{Migration Manager}) that communicated with the cluster via \texttt{kubectl}, operating outside Kubernetes' declarative resource model.
+This forced a sequential stop-restore cycle, during which the service was unavailable.
+Second, the migration was orchestrated by an out-of-band agent (\texttt{Migration Manager}) that communicated with the cluster via \texttt{kubectl}, operating outside Kubernetes' declarative resource model.

 This paper presents SHADOW (Seamless Handoff And Zero-Downtime Orchestrated Workload Migration), a Kubernetes-native framework that addresses these limitations through three contributions:

 \begin{enumerate} \item \textit{Kubernetes Operator:} a Custom Resource Definition (\texttt{StatefulMigration}) and an idempotent state machine reconciler that replaces the Migration Manager with a Kubernetes-native control loop.